 If you cancel your Airtable account, all of your workspaces are still active if you are sharing your workspace with other collaborators.
 If you need to delete your Airtable account and all of the workspaces you are the owner of, you’ll need to delete your workspaces first before deleting your Airtable account.

-Airtable is free as long as your bases contain less than 1,200 records and 2GB of attachments, which are the limits of our free plan.
-If one of your bases does exceed these limits, you will be asked to upgrade the workspace to which it belongs to one of our paid plans, which provide more space and many additional features.
-On our free plan, you can have any number of collaborators with any permission level.
+Airtable is free as long as your workspace does not have more than 5 collaborators with editor permissions or higher.
+Additionally, bases in a free workspace must contain less than 1,200 records and 2GB of attachments, which are the limits of our free plan.
+If a free workspace is over any of these limits, you will be asked to upgrade the workspace to one of our paid plans, which provide more space and many additional features.
 An overview of our pricing plans can be found here: https://airtable.com/pricing.